-Stage Three staff acted as mentors to provide student leaders with guidance to help achieve the responsibilities of their role.
-Executive met with stage teams to effectively plan and support staff with the creation and implementation of Personal Development Plans.
-Observation and feedback was provided to staff on a regular basis.
+Staff actively evaluated, shared and discussed learning from targeted professional learning opportunities to improve whole school practices.
+Stage Three staff acted as mentors to provide student leaders with guidance to help achieve the responsibilities of the role.
+Staff proactively sought to improve their performance undertaking performance and development reviews and continuously monitored their progress.
+Staff engaged in formal and informal observations and provided valuable feedback that improved professional knowledge and practice.
 The Learning Support Team guided the review of Individual Learning Plan formats, processes and professional learning to support implementation.

-Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Progress achieved this year Funds Expended (Resources) 100% of student leaders participate in leadership mentoring programs and activities as part of the overall school capacity building.
-All student leaders have taken responsibility for and participated in a variety of leadership opportunities in the following areas: School Captains, Ministers and Ministries.
-This has resulted in a greater understanding of their leadership responsibilities across the school. \$ 2346 100% staff engage in professional learning and reflective practice which leads to increased capacity as measured against the teaching standards.
-All staff negotiated Professional Development Plans with executive staff that were used as a basis for ongoing professional growth.
-Three staff completed their accreditation at proficient level and one staff member completed their maintenance at proficient. \$ Nil All teaching programs reflect effective assessment and are differentiated to support student learning needs.
-In consultation with executive members, staff critically analyse their teaching programs on a termly basis to provide evidence on subject differentiation and student success. \$ Nil
+Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year 100% of student leaders participate in leadership mentoring programs and activities as part of the overall school capacity building. \$2195 All student leaders have taken responsibility for and participated in a variety of leadership opportunities in the following areas: School Captains, Ministers and Ministries.
+This has resulted in a greater understanding of their leadership responsibilities across the school.
+100% staff engage in professional learning and reflective practice which leads to increased capacity as measured against the teaching standards. \$ Nil All staff negotiated Professional Development Plans with executive staff that were used as a basis for ongoing professional growth.
+Three staff completed their accreditation at proficient level and five staff member completed their maintenance at proficient.
+All teaching programs reflect effective assessment and are differentiated to support student learning needs. \$ Nil In consultation with executive members, staff critically analyse their teaching programs on a termly basis to provide evidence on subject differentiation and student success.